24-2021/24-2021/README.md

 ---

 🥊 I am  a member of the Red Team.
-I have a passion for Red Team attack and defense, intranet penetration, shellcode immunity, social worker phishing, physical near source, and security development.
+I have a passion for Red Team attack and defense, intranet penetration, shellcode immunity, social worker phishing, physical near source, and security development and Vibe codeing.

 ## 💖love

 ![image-20260115091054849](./img/1.JPG)